Randal Kolo Muani

-Randal Kolo Muani (born 5 December 1998) is a French professional footballer who plays as a forward for club Tottenham Hotspur, on loan from club Paris Saint-Germain, and the France national team.
+Randal Kolo Muani (born 5 December 1998) is a French professional footballer who plays as a striker for club Juventus and the France national team.

 Kolo Muani began his professional career at Nantes, where he scored 23 goals in 87 first-team appearances and won the Coupe de France.
 In 2022, he joined German club Eintracht Frankfurt on a free transfer.
 He went on to score 26 goals in 50 matches in one year at the club before returning to France with Paris Saint-Germain in a €75 million deal.

 Kolo Muani played youth international football for France at under-21 and Olympic levels.
 He made his senior international debut in September 2022, and was a member of the France squad that were runners-up at the 2022 FIFA World Cup.

 Early life

 Randal Kolo Muani was born on 5 December 1998 in Bondy, Seine-Saint-Denis, to parents born in Kinshasa, Democratic Republic of Congo.
 He holds both French and Congolese nationalities.
 He acquired French nationality on 3 September 2008, through the effect of his parents' naturalization.